SoftwAIre/charity_recommender/README.md

 ### Comparing Similarity Matrices on an Implicit Dataset
 - Apply the SurPRISE library to compare each donors contribution history.
-- The SurPRISE library uses the DonorID in the first column, ProjectID in the second column, and the implicit donation history in third column.
+- Use the DonorID in the first column, ProjectID in the second column, and the implicit donation history in third column.
 - By matching the Donor ID's and Project ID's and the donation history, SurPRISE creates a similarity matrix full of binary values.
 With this matrix we can calculate their given donation history as a "distance" from another user's donation history.

 ## Modeling